VbKoshak/Introduction-To-Java/src/main/java/by/epam/IntroductionToJava/task4/README.md

+Rules for setup file

 1) Each string means new carriage
 2) Train should start with the creation of the locomative
 3) Each type of carriages have their own id's that should be in the beggining of the string

-Id accordint to carriage type:
+Id according to carriage type:
 - locomative
     00
 - baggage carriages